bamboochen92518/Free-NTU-of-Bicycles-ver2/README.md

 4. Inpainting masked regions using depth information
 5. Computing quality metrics
 6. Reconstructing the final output video

+An alternative pipeline without VGGT is also provided for continuous inpainting.

 ## Project Structure